RNXVIII/project-5/README.md

 please go the bottom of the read.md first before continuing reviewing this!

+Note(edit): essentially at the time of writing this i am deploying the project but i dont have enough time to understand/remember how to figure out whats wrong so on the heroku app ive turned collectstatic off so it deploys.

 # features

 while this project doesnt have alot of features, id like to show what makes this website stand out to the walkthrough project